 Yes, there is a demand for Respiratory Therapists.
 The Bureau of Labor Statistics projects there will be a 13% increase in job opportunities for Respiratory Therapists between 2022 and 2032.
 This growth is much faster than the average for all occupations.

 Types of Respiratory Therapist Degrees

 R.T.s can specialize in any one of several different types of respiratory therapy.

 A hospital, outpatient, or home setting is usually the setting for adult respiratory therapy.
 Routine care for chronic diseases, including cystic fibrosis, may be provided by an R.T.
 The treatment of emphysema is often included in respiratory therapy for adults.
-Sometimes R.T.s direct programs for adults to help them quit smoking.
+Sometimes, R.T.s directs programs for adults to help them quit smoking.

 When the lungs recover from surgery or a traumatic event, pulmonary rehabilitation helps restore breathing capacity.
 Treatment may be provided by a community-based therapist (RT) outside of the hospital.
 Also, they spend time and work in sleep labs to diagnose and treat sleep apnea.

 Our lungs also age as we do.
 Older people often benefit from respiratory therapy because it helps them breathe more efficiently.
 People over 65 are likely to encounter respiratory tract infections, chronic obstructive pulmonary disease, and bronchial pneumonia.

 Geriatric respiratory therapy takes place in hospitals, daycare centers, or at the patient’s home.

 Respiratory therapy like this is usually provided in hospitals.
 They help patients recover from heart surgery and lung failure, as well as with emergency room cases.
 In addition to performing complicated surgeries, some R.T.s treat patients’ pneumonia.